 Industrial Mineral Resources in New Mexico

 Industrial minerals are defined as a naturally occurring rock or mineral, exclusive of metal ores, mineral fuels, and gemstones.
 Industrial minerals are diverse materials and are used in virtually every aspect of modern life, providing raw materials for many industries, including building, manufacturing, and agriculture.
 The world of industrial minerals covers more than 60 substances, from Abrasives to Zeolites.
 Many of the industrial minerals are critical minerals and essential to our economy and national defense, but not produced in the U.S. Production of industrial minerals has been and remains important to the economy of New Mexico.
-Mining districts with industrial minerals are summarized in Resource Map 24, Mining districts and prospect areas in New Mexico) and in NMBGMR Memoir 50E (Industrial Minerals and Rocks).
+Mining districts with industrial minerals are summarized in Resource Map 24 (Mining districts and prospect areas in New Mexico) and in NMBGMR Memoir 50E (Industrial Minerals and Rocks).

 Some industrial minerals mined in New Mexico include: